eartvit/mlasp-on-ocp/README.md

 To install the Open Data Hub (ODH) operator on OpenShift, we shall use the web console.
 As a cluster admin user, navigate to the Operators > Operators Hub page and type in Open Data Hub in the search box:
 ![ocp-odh-01](images/ocp-odh-01.png)

-Click on the operator, aknowledge the message (about the community opereator) and then click install.
+Click on the operator, acknowledge the message (about the community operator) and then click install.
 [!ocp-odh-02](images/ocp-odh-02.png)
 Accept all the defaults and click on install.
 Wait for the installation to complete before going to the next step.
 ![ocp-odh-03](images/ocp-odh-03.png)